fullcalendar/fullcalendar-workspace/premium/bundle/README.md

 FullCalendar is a full-sized drag & drop event calendar.
 This packages is an easily consumable combination of standard **AND** [premium](https://fullcalendar.io/docs/premium) plugins.
 It makes the root namespace available as the `FullCalendar` browser global.
 [View the docs &raquo;](https://fullcalendar.io/docs/getting-started)

-This `fullcalendar-premium` package bundles together these plugins:
+This `fullcalendar-scheduler` package bundles together these plugins:

 - [@fullcalendar/core](https://www.npmjs.com/package/@fullcalendar/core)
 - [@fullcalendar/interaction](https://www.npmjs.com/package/@fullcalendar/interaction)